 Fireflycoin Difficulty Chart

-The Fireflycoin difficulty chart provides the current Fireflycoin difficulty (FFC diff) target as well as a historical data graph visualizing Fireflycoin mining difficulty chart values with FFC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Fireflycoin difficulty chart plots the Fireflycoin difficulty target over time and the current Fireflycoin difficulty (FFC diff) target.
+Including a historical data graph visualizing FFC mining difficulty chart values with Fireflycoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Fireflycoin Difficulty Increase

-The Fireflycoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Fireflycoin difficulty graph.
+The Fireflycoin difficulty data levels are calculated using the daily difficulty average data points in the Fireflycoin difficulty graph.

 Fireflycoin Difficulty History for the Last 120 Days